Recovering From Alcohol Addiction

 I have concerns about therapy in treatment – will I be asked personal questions?

-Rehab and therapy mean being prepared for significant self-insight and a willingness to use this toward long term personal change.
+Rehab and therapy mean being prepared for significant self-insight and a willingness to use this toward lasting personal change.
 If you are not prepared to do this, rehab treatment may not be for you.

 I’ve tried 12 steps treatment before and it didn’t work